lucasgcaldas/game-system/Article.md

     Integer attackOnScenery(Enemy enemy, Hero hero);
 }
 ```
-This method is overrrid in these differents classes and returns differents numbers.
+This method is override in these different classes and returns different numbers.

 **The differences in each scenery are the methods to change the scenery and the override method attackOnScenery.**